 - Use caution when spraying it on your children.
-It should be avoided in infants and can cause seizures in children when utilized for long periods of time.
-Use only the lowest concentrations on children (less than 30%) and do not apply continuously.
+It should be avoided in infants and can cause seizures in children when used for long periods of time.
+Use only the lowest concentrations on children (less than 30%), and do not apply continuously.

-- Use bug repellents outside only to avoid inhaling them.
+- Use bug repellents outside to avoid inhaling them.

 - Use just enough to cover the exposed skin — applying more does not make them more effective.

 - If DEET is ingested, it can cause moderate to severe stomach irritation, nausea, vomiting, and in the most severe cases, neurological damage including seizures and coma.